m4r35n357/VisualOptimizers/README.md

 This is a _tweaked_ version of the algorithm as published:
 * "Prey" is explicitly excluded from the update code
-* New "prey" is used immediately rather than waiting for each iteration to complete
+* Updated "prey" is calculated and used immediately rather than waiting for each iteration to complete
 * Out-of-range agents are randomly "teleported" instead of "clipping" them at the limit
 * I have attempted to set the algorithm variable "b" to something useful